-The coffee tradition is the most representative symbol of national culture, for which Colombia has gained worldwide recognition.
+The coffee tradition is a symbol of national culture for which Colombia has gained worldwide recognition.
 The Coffee Cultural Landscape of Colombia is a continuing productive landscape consisting of a series of six sites, which integrate eighteen urban settlements.

 The urban areas, mainly situated on the relatively flat tops of hills above sloping coffee fields, are characterized by the architecture of the Antioquian colonization with Spanish influence.
 Building materials were, and remain in some areas, cob and pleated cane for the walls with clay tiles for the roofs.